tls-kr/hxwd-docs/content/2 User manual/The attribution floater.md

 #### Syntactic words for 學 / STUDY
 ![[floater-xue-study-25-sw-src.png]]

 Clicking on the button *25* in the first screen will open the display as shown here.
-We can now look at the 25 syntactical words defined for the different usages and shades of meaning of 學 within the broad Concept of STUDY.
+We can now look at the 25 syntactic words defined for the different usages and shades of meaning of 學 within the broad Concept of STUDY.
 The section starts out with a general definition, that governs all specific usages.
-We show then, in alphabetical order of the [[Syntactical function]] the list of 25 SWs.
+We show then, in alphabetical order of the [[Syntactic function]] the list of 25 SWs.
 There are two places were further interaction is possible:
-1. The *Use* button will register the current [[Syntactical Word Location|SWL]]  as a citation for this text location for this specific use.
+1. The *Use* button will register the current [[Syntactic Word Location|SWL]]  as a citation for this text location for this specific use.
 2. The button *SWL:number* can be used to actually show the previously register citations.
 One example for this is shown below.
 #### Syntactic word locations for a **vt+V[0]**
 As promised, here are 9 SWLs.
 ![[floater-xue-study-swl-src.png]]
 Every attribution indicates the text with a shortened title and text section (as a link to the actual text location), followed by the line and one possible translation of this line, lastly there are again the initials of the contributor.
-## Listing by syntactical function
+## Listing by syntactic function
 ![[floater-xue-by-syn-func-src.png]]
 ## Listing by frequency
 ![[floater-xue-by-freq-src.png]]